Frequently Asked Questions About General Ecology Drinking Water Systems.

 Who else makes a product like Seagull® IV or Nature Pure®?

-What about the electrode “test” gadget, used by high-pressure sales people, that shows a dirty green or brown scum on the top of General Ecology microfiltered water…what’s the gimmick?
+What about the electrode “test” gadget, used by high-pressure salespeople, that shows a dirty green or brown scum on the top of General Ecology microfiltered water…what’s the gimmick?

-In a positive sense, because electricity will flow only if dissolved minerals such as a calcium, etc., are present in the water, this gadget demonstrates that General Ecology water does retain these desirable minerals.
+In a positive sense, because electricity will flow only if dissolved minerals such as calcium, etc., are present in the water, this gadget demonstrates that General Ecology water does retain these desirable minerals.
 Alternatively, the gadget shows that water processed through distillation and R.O. units, and D.I. (deionized) waters are seriously depleted of desirable minerals because electricity will not readily flow unless dissolved minerals are present.

 What can I do when I travel?
-I know resorts use rooftop catch basins and that many countries have very serious water-borne disease problems.
+I know resorts use rooftop catch basins, and that many countries have very serious water-borne disease problems.

 We offer a whole range of portable drinking water equipment under our FIRST NEED® product line.
-These include the well-proven FIRST NEED® XLE Elite, Trav-L®-Pure and Base Camp™ configurations.
-The Trav-L®-Pure unit is so “user friendly” that it’s a pleasure to use…no hoses or dangling lines and prefilters.
-Its completely self-contained, neat and convenient to use even in restaurants.
+These include the well-proven FIRST NEED® XLE Elite, Trav-L®-Pure and Base Camp configurations.
+The Trav-L®-Pure unit is so “user-friendly” that it’s a pleasure to use… no hoses, dangling lines, or prefilters.
+It’s completely self-contained, neat and convenient to use even in restaurants.

 How can I ensure I have drinking water in emergency situations?